Rishiaddye/web-development-tasks/README.md

 # web-development-tasks
-This is a web development task by codsoft
+This is a web development internship task by codsoft

-like and share if you like it
+like and share if you like it :)